Monsignor Scanlan High School

-Monsignor Scanlan High School is an American four-year private, Roman Catholic high school located in the Throggs Neck neighborhood of The Bronx, New York City, New York.
-It is part of the Roman Catholic Archdiocese of New York and is accredited by the Middle States Association of Colleges and Schools and the Board of Regents of the University of the State of New York.
+Monsignor Scanlan High School is a Catholic high school in the Throggs Neck neighborhood of The Bronx, New York City, New York.
+It is under the jurisdiction of the Archdiocese of New York and is accredited by the Middle States Association of Colleges and Schools and the Board of Regents of the University of the State of New York.

 History

 Monsignor Scanlan High School was initially established in 1949 as two schools, St. Helena's High School for Boys and St. Helena's High School for Girls.
 Both schools were formed by Monsignor Arthur J. Scanlan, founding pastor of St. Helena's Church.
 He also founded the parish elementary school in 1940.
 Both high schools were renamed in Scanlan's honor in 1972 and merged to form one coeducational high school in 1976.

 The parish also operated a commercial high school from 1956 to 2002.

 Location

 The school is located on a 13-acre campus in the Throggs Neck neighborhood of The Bronx.
 Students residing in The Bronx, Queens and Manhattan constitute the majority of the pupil population.
 The Q50 and Q44 MTA bus lines accommodate students traveling from different points in Queens and The Bronx.
 The school is adjacent to Westchester Creek to the west and the Bronx–Whitestone Bridge and Ferry Point Park to the south.